chilam27/Improve_Product_Review_System/README.md

 ### Overall Model Performance

 The accuracy scores of the training data set from the five models above surprise me.
 Specifically, the three models that give the highest scores are Logistic Regression (98.72%), Gaussian Naive Bayes Classifier (92.04%), and Support vector machines (91.09%).
-The two worst performing models are random forest classifier (53.68%) and K-Nearest Neighbors Classification (55.35%).
+The two worst-performing models are random forest classifier (53.68%) and K-Nearest Neighbors Classification (55.35%).
 It is also interesting to note there are two clusters of accuracy scores produced by models above.

 My initial thought was that the top performance models are overfitted.
 Although I did apply many crucial text pre-processing techniques, any accuracy scores that are above 90% when dealing with real-world data is a bit too high.
 I would not be concerned if the two most simple classifiers (Logistic and Gaussian Naive Bayes) would be overfitted, but SVMs should not be.